MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 ## Validity mask

-Instead of creating a vector of `Option`s, we can create a vector of primitive values with zeroes in place of the missing values, and use a validity mask to indicate which values are missing.
+Instead of creating a vector of options, we can create a vector of primitive values with zeroes in place of the missing values, and use a validity mask to indicate which values are missing.
 One example of this can be seen in Polars' `interpolate_impl`, which does the heavy lifting for the
 [`Series.interpolate`](https://docs.pola.rs/api/python/version/0.18/reference/series/api/polars.Series.interpolate.html):